Skip to main content

 Environmental Planning Studies

 The MDTA completed project planning studies for the Nice/Middleton Bridge Improvement Project, which identified alternate solutions to transportation issues at the existing Nice/Middleton Bridge, evaluated environmental and community impacts of the alternatives, and gathered public and permitting agency input on the project.
 The study team coordinated with regulatory agencies to develop the project’s environmental documents (see links below).
 The Finding of No Significant Impact was approved by the Federal Highway Administration on November 27, 2012.
+For environmental reevaluation information please contact the MDTA Planning and Community Relations Manager at 410-537-5665.

 WAS THIS PAGE HELPFUL?